Let’s get straight to the point – there are 3 main screen printing ink types we typically use and they are:

-This means you can leave it on your screen after a job, shower, meet up with some friends, have 10 rounds of beer, shoot pool, try to get lucky, have a hang over for the next 15 hours, come back to your screen and start squeegeeing where you left off.
+This means you can leave it on your screen after a job, shower, meet up with some friends, have 10 rounds of beer, shoot pool, have a hangover for the next 15 hours, come back to your screen and start squeegeeing where you left off.

 Because plastisol is oil-based, this ink only starts to cure under high temperature.